-Download a PDF copy of the FAQ about renewal for nurses and midwives (405 KB,PDF)
+Download a PDF copy of the Fact sheet: Renewal of registration for employers of nurses and midwives.

-Look out for a reminder to renew from AHPRA as confirmation that online renewal is open.
-You will get email reminders several times during the renewal period, so check that AHPRA has your current contact details.
+The Australian Health Practitioner Regulation Agency (Ahpra) manages the registration and renewal process on behalf of the NMBA.
+Look out for an email reminder to renew from Ahpra, confirming that online renewal is open.
+You will get reminders several times during the renewal period, so make sure your contact details are up to date.
 Be sure to check the national register to confirm your registration details.

-Yes, you are required to provide your residential address.
+You are required to provide your residential address when renewing your registration.
 This information is not shown on the national register.

-AHPRA, on behalf of the National Board, needs your residential address to help in processing criminal history checks and so that AHPRA is able to contact you, particularly if you are randomly selected for an audit.
+Ahpra, on behalf of the NMBA, needs your residential address to help in processing criminal history checks and so that Ahpra is able to contact you, particularly if you are randomly selected for audit.

 A series of email reminders will also be sent throughout the renewal campaign.
-AHPRA needs to be able to contact you by post if an email reminder bounces back undelivered.
+Ahpra needs to be able to contact you by post if an email reminder is undelivered.

-Yes, you need to renew by 31 May - unless you are a new graduate and are registering within weeks of 31 May.
+Yes, you need to renew by 31 May.

 If you are a graduate who registered within two months prior to the 31 May annual renewal date you are registered to practise until 31 May of the following year.
 Check the national register if you are not sure when your registration is due for renewal.

-As a nurse and/or midwife in Australia, you must meet National Board registration standards when renewing your registration.
-These registration standards include criminal history, professional indemnity insurance, recency of practice and continuing professional development (CPD).
+As a nurse and/or midwife in Australia, you must meet the following registration standards when renewing your general registration: criminal history, professional indemnity insurance (PII), recency of practice and continuing professional development (CPD).

-The National Board expects you to declare on your registration renewal form that you have met the requirements set out in the registration standards and as they apply respectively to the nursing and midwifery professions.
+The NMBA expects you to declare on your registration renewal form that you have met the requirements set out in the registration standards, as they apply to the nursing and midwifery professions.

-If you are applying to renew dual registration, carefully consider what evidence you are able to provide to meet the relevant competency and registration standards for each profession.
+If you are applying to renew dual registration, carefully consider what evidence you are able to provide to meet the relevant registration standards and standards for practice/competency standards for each profession.